 I write and speak about the power of dreams to transform women’s lives so we all may live more creatively, healthfully, and joyfully.

 After I moved to San Francisco in 1981, the first dream I remembered — ever — imparted the crucial scene for a screenplay I was writing.
-Like the movie heroine, the dream redirected my writing and work toward the power of dreams to transform women’s lives.
+The dream also redirected my work toward writing about the power of dreams.
 Then, dreams benefited my physical well-being; guided my personal life, and dictated the script for a documentary film on healing.

 During the 2000 presidential election recount, my dreams predicted the results with 100 percent accuracy.
 Interviews with artists, writers, and colleagues confirmed the power of dreams to report and decode news events.
 Dreams, including a September, 2001, vision of a sludge-filled glass tumbler, instigated my pioneering reporting about 9/11.
 Crossing the plains of Iowa during a spring, 2002, train trip to Washington, D.C., I dreamt of the coupling of two freight cars, conjoining the disparate worlds of journalism and consciousness.